hamzajabbar-ua/CriticalMinerals/README.md

 | [28] | International Energy Agency, Global Critical Minerals Outlook 2025 | https://www.iea.org/reports/global-critical-minerals-outlook-2025 |
 | [29] | Reuters, "Low diversity in critical mineral markets could hurt industry, IEA says," May 2025 | https://www.reuters.com/sustainability/climate-energy/low-diversity-critical-mineral-markets-could-hurt-industry-iea-says-2025-05-21/ |

-If you notice any  discrepancies (whether technical or formatting related), please contact hjabbar@ua.edu *Last updated: April 2026.
+Let me know if you notice any  discrepancies (whether technical or formatting related), some of the references still might be missing.
+*Last updated: April 2026.
 Sources current as of date of preparation.
 For ongoing tracking, the FAST-41 dashboard, EXIM press office, and White House presidential actions pages are the primary real-time sources.*